 - Location: 15950 Cabrillo Hwy, San Simeon, CA 93452

 For the tours, they usually ask you to meet at the old motel in San Simeon (check your email with your tour confirmation to be sure though).
-From here you caravan over to the lighthouse and they open the gate to let you in.
+From there, you caravan over to the lighthouse, and they open the gate to let you in.
 You will then proceed to the parking lot and start the tour.

 We started near the old lighthouse, learning about its past and the history of the region.

-From here we headed into the old cement building which is one of the oldest buildings on the coast, even though it doesn’t look like much.
+From there, we headed into the old cement building, which is one of the oldest buildings on the coast, even though it doesn’t look like much.

-The tour continues on a small path that walks around the peninsula.
+The tour continued on a small path that walked around the peninsula.

-There was a group that was tracking whale migrations here when we went and they had already seen six that day.
+There was a group that was tracking whale migrations when we went, and they had already seen six that day.
 Whale season is usually from April to May in this area.